Fermium/data-chan/docs/docs/OUT_packets/request.md

   </tr>
 </table>

-Changing the request code the required action changes accordingly, read the following sections for the complete list of synchronous commands.
+Changing the request code the required action changes accordingly, read the following section for the complete list of synchronous commands.

+## Synchronous commands

-## Enable Transmission
+#### Enable Transmission

 The ENABLE_TRANSMISSION code, defined as 01h, enables the OUT packets transmission.

 Typically this is the first command sent to the Device.

-When using ENABLE_TRANSMISSION following bytes are meaningless, and thus ignored.
+When using ENABLE_TRANSMISSION the bytes that follows are meaningless, and thus will be ignored.

-## Disable Transmission
+#### Disable Transmission

 The DISABLE_TRANSMISSION code, defined as 02h, disables the OUT packets transmission.

 Typically this is the last command sent to the Device.

-When using DISABLE_TRANSMISSION following bytes are meaningless, and thus ignored.
+When using DISABLE_TRANSMISSION the bytes that follows are meaningless, and thus ignored.